 Of all of these provisions, the one that employees need to be careful of and which is usually the most important is the “release.”
 When employers offer severance agreements to employees, it is usually to get them to sign a release of all of their claims against the employer.
 By signing a release, you may be giving up critical rights if you sign the agreement without consulting with an attorney.

 Do I Need a Severance Lawyer to Review a Severance Agreement?

 It is advisable to seek out the advice of a lawyer before signing a severance agreement.
 Once you sign a severance agreement, it is usually impossible to change the terms of the agreement (unless there is a revocation period, but you are advised to speak to a lawyer before relying on a revocation provision).

 The lawyers at our office regularly consult with departing employees who are trying to understand the terms of their severance agreements.
-If you have been presented with a severance agreement, you can reach out to our office for a free confidential consultation and to learn more about the specific provisions of your severance agreement.
 For a free 15-minute consultation with a California employment lawyer, you can click here, or call us at (310) 824-3828.